-EDLD 707A Action Plan for Problem of Practice
+EDLD 707A Action Plan for Problems of Practice

-Integrated with EDLD 707b lab: Problem of Practice Internship II (13-week Field-based Internship) In this course, candidates will build upon the work they did in the EDLA 705a Review of the Literature on Problem of Professional Practice course.
-This course is an individualized study in which the candidates will work closely with the Doctoral Advisor to analyze the findings from the review of the literature, identify what new data or evidence is required, and to make a plan to collect that new evidence.
-This course contributes to the development of the capstone project and will help candidates develop the skills necessary to lead a process of evidence-based decision making.
+Integrated with EDLD 7078 lab: Problem of Practice I (13-week Field-based Lab) In this course, candidates will build upon the work they did in the EDLA 705a Review of the Literature on Problem of Professional Practice course.
+The candidates will analyze the findings from the review of the literature, identify what new data or evidence is required, and make a plan to collect that new evidence.
+This course contributes to the development of the capstone project and will help candidates develop the skills necessary to lead a process of evidencebased decision-making.

-EDLD 707B Lab: Problem of Practice Internship
+EDLD 707B Lab: Problems of Practice II

-(Integrated with EDLD 707a: Action Plan for Problem of Practice)
+(Integrated with EDLD 707A: Action Plan for Problem of Practice)